noawe-boi/NoahsObsidianSync/Physics FA1 Grade 11.md

 - *Describe the experimental setup in detail.*
 *
-*- *Explain the steps taken to collect data (e.g., generating the 7th harmonic, measuring pipe length, recording frequency).*
+*- *Explain the steps taken to collect data (e.g., generating the 7th harmonic, measuring pipe length).*

 - *Mention the number of trials and the range of pipe lengths used.*
 *